AnkokuFlare/FlareoutCCFB-Modpack/README.md

 1. extract patch folder contents.
 2. open minecraft folder
 3. open old client minecraft folder
-4. back up configs of any custom settings like pokemon spawn alerts
+4. In the old client: back up configs of any custom settings like pokemon spawn alerts
-5. delete folders found in patch/minecraft in the old client side.
+5. In the old client: delete folders found in patch/minecraft.
-6. copy all patch/minecraft folders for a clean patch in your older client.
+6. Copy all patch/minecraft folders for a clean patch to your old client.

 ____